ef1500/libbbf/readme.md

 The `bbfmux` reference implementation utilizes **Memory Mapping (mmap/MapViewOfFile)**.
 Instead of reading file data into intermediate buffers, the tool maps the container directly into the process address space.
 This allows the CPU to access image data at the speed of your NVMe drive's hardware limit.

 ### High-Speed Parallel Verification
-Integrity checks now utilize **Parallel XXH3**.
+Integrity checks utilize **Parallel XXH3**.
 On multi-core systems, the verifier splits the asset table into chunks and validates multiple pages simultaneously.
 This makes BBF verification up to **10x faster** than ZIP/RAR CRC checks.

 ### 4KB Alignment
 Every asset in a BBF file starts on a **4096-byte boundary**.
 This alignment is critical for modern hardware, allowing for DirectStorage transfers directly from disk to GPU memory, bypassing CPU bottlenecks entirely.